citrix/citrix-cvad-site-deployment-module/README.md

 3. Terraform with version `1.1.0` or higher

 ## Deployment
+1. Make a copy of the `azure.tfvars.example` and the `inputs.tfvars.example` files.
+Then rename the new files to `azure.tfvars` and `inputs.tfvars` respectively
-1. Please open a PowerShell session with **Administrator privilege**
+2. Please open a PowerShell session with **Administrator privilege**
-2. Run the following command in the PowerShell session to set the execution policy
+3. Run the following command in the PowerShell session to set the execution policy

 > `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass -Force`